-It becomes dysfunctional when the environment is no longer traumatic but the person still acts and lives as if it is, and has not dealt with or processed the event.
+It becomes a problem when the environment is no longer traumatic but the person still acts and lives as if it is, and has not dealt with or processed the event.

 Diagnosing dissociative disorders

-The specialist who carries out your assessment should be specially trained and have a good understanding of dissociative disorders.
+The specialist who carries out your assessment should have a good understanding of dissociative disorders.